yanzhen4/yanzhen4.github.io/_pages/about.md

   - /about.html
 ---

-I am a junior in UIUC majoring in Computer Science.
+I am a third-year undergraduate student in UIUC majoring in Computer Science.
 I am passionate about Machine Learning Research, and are currently participating in research and projects.
 I has become a member of the Data Mining Group (DMG) since Spring 2023, where I am fortuante to be advised by [Prof. Jiawei Han](http://hanj.cs.illinois.edu/), and be mentored by [Yu Zhang](https://yuzhimanhua.github.io/).